Cassie Ventura: Artistry and public image

-Ventura's music is described as R&B, pop, and hip-hop soul.
-Andy Kellman of AllMusic praised her vocal performances for having "character and ability".
-Ventura cites Aaliyah, Jennifer Lopez, Christina Aguilera, Madonna, Stevie Wonder, Nine Inch Nails, Britney Spears, La Lupe, Mariah Carey, Faith Evans and Usher as musical influences.
-Ventura refers to herself as a "die-hard Janet Jackson fan", stating that "I'd love to emulate Janet Jackson's career—totally, Janet Jackson is an incredible and fantastic, from her moves to her voice".
+Ventura's music has been described as R&B, pop, and hip-hop soul.
+Andy Kellman of AllMusic praised her vocal performances' "character and ability".
+Ventura cites Aaliyah, Jennifer Lopez, Christina Aguilera, Madonna, Stevie Wonder, Nine Inch Nails, Britney Spears, La Lupe, Mariah Carey, Faith Evans, and Usher as musical influences.
+She has called herself a "die-hard Janet Jackson fan" and said "I'd love to emulate Janet Jackson's career".

-Ventura's debut album is R&B and pop rock with urban and contemporary R&B styles, the album contained "looming synthesizer patterns" and "ice-cream-truck melody to give it a slightly twisted and threatening edge", as well as containing "flippant playfulness".

-RockaByeBaby is an R&B and hip-hop mixtape that featured "dark" and a "raw, laid back vibe".
+Ventura's debut album is R&B and pop rock with urban and contemporary R&B styles.
+It contains "looming synthesizer patterns" and "ice-cream-truck melody to give it a slightly twisted and threatening edge", as well as "flippant playfulness".
+RockaByeBaby is an R&B and hip-hop mixtape with a "dark" and "raw, laid back vibe".

 Ventura is considered a style icon due to her "edgy style" and "feminine" and "sophisticated" fashion.
-Ventura is accredited with setting the trend among women of shaving their hair, after Ventura shaved hers in 2009 influenced by punk.
-She has cited Kate Moss as her style influence.
+She is credited with setting the trend among women of shaving their hair after shaving hers in 2009, influenced by punk.
+She has cited Kate Moss as a style influence.